staurostriantafyllos/mr-clean/README.md

 If you have not installed poetry you find instructions [here](https://python-poetry.org/).

-1. `docker-compose up` - runs a postgres instance for development
-2. `poetry install` - install all dependency for the project
+1. `poetry install` - install all dependency for the project
-3. `poetry run schema` - creates the database schema in the postgres instance
-4. `poetry run start` - runs the development server at port 8000
+2. `poetry run start` - runs the development server at port 8000
-5. `/postman` - contains an postman environment and collections to test the project
+3. `/postman` - contains an postman environment and collections to test the project

 ## Other commands